Standard Telescope Time Application

 Proposers should be aware of the following changes:

-- MMIRS is now available at the MMT.
+- MMIRS is available at the MMT.
 Contact Brian McLeod (CfA) if you intend to propose.
 Be aware that it is run in queue mode, although you will be assigned a certain number of night (similar to the situation with the Hecto spectrographs).
-Because MMIRS has moved to the MMT, it is highly unlikely that there will be any f/5 observing (e.g. Megacam) at Magellan in 2016 and beyond.
+Because MMIRS has moved to the MMT, Megacam) observing at Magellan is highly restricted.

 - M2FS proposals for Magellan require PI (Mario Mateo, UMichigan) approval and require agreeing to specific guidelines.
 Please contact him well in advance of the proposal deadline.

-- The instrument scheduling situation at UKIRT is fluid although the full suite of instruments is available.
+- The availability of UKIRT is highly uncertainty, but we are soliciting proposals.
 Contact Richard Green for more complete and current information.

 - Proposers may request long-term status for up to 2 years on the 60 and 61 inch telescopes.
 There is no opportunity currently for long-term status on any other telescope.
 Proposers must justify the need for long-term status based on the science, not simply on the scale of the program.
 Proposers seeking long-term status must specify the runs requested in the same manner as done for the current term.
 Scheduling of runs in subsequent semesters is conditional on approved yearly progress reports and scheduling constraints.
 The TAC will decide separately on the ranking of the proposal for the upcoming semester and long-term status.